j-a-c/waresim/README.md

 A sample factory layout file can be found in factory.txt.

-'B' represents a bin, '.' represents an empty location, 'W' represents a worker, and 'D' represents a drop-off location.
+'B' represents a bin, '.' represents an empty location, 'W' represents a worker pod, 'D' represents a drop-off location, and 'X' represents a wall.

 There is no error checking to ensure that the factory has correct dimensions.